Supreme Court examples of modifiers

 — Justice Alito in FDA v.
 WAGES AND WHITE LION INVESTMENTS, LLC

-— placing “only” right next to “basic” makes the meaning clear; the meaning changes with variations:
+— placing “only” next to “basic” makes the meaning clear; consider how the meaning changes with variations:

 — “Only the TCA itself . . . .”